-The rotator cuff is defined by different actions of its muscles.
+DOWNLOAD PDFThe rotator cuff is defined by the different actions of its muscles.
 External rotation of the arm is controlled by the infraspinatus and teres minor.

-This is a narrow, elongated muscle in the rotator cuff which acts to externally rotate the arm.
+Teres Minor is a narrow, elongated muscle in the rotator cuff which serves to externally rotate the arm.
 It arises from the axillary border of the scapula and inserts on the greater tubercle of the humerus.
 The teres minor is seen in the posterior aspect of the scapula, below the infraspinatus.
-It is innervated by branches of the axillary nerve.
+This muscle is innervated by branches of the axillary nerve.

-This is a thick triangular muscle in the infraspinatous fossa, which acts to externally rotate the arm.
-It originates in the infraspinatous fossa and inserts on the posterior facet of the greater tuberosity of the humerus.
+The infraspinatus is a thick triangular muscle in the infraspinatus fossa.
+This muscle acts to externally rotate the arm.
+It originates in the infraspinatus fossa and inserts on the posterior facet of the greater tuberosity of the humerus.
 Innervation of this muscle comes from the suprascapular nerve.

 Internal rotation of the humerus is another action of the rotator cuff.
 The subscapularis muscle carries out this function.

-The subscapularis is a large triangle-shaped muscle and works to internally rotate the humeral head.
+The subscapularis is a large, triangle-shaped muscle that works to internally rotate the humeral head.
 When the arm is raised, it draws the humerus forward and downward.
-It is a powerful defense to the front of the shoulder-joint, preventing displacement of the head of the humerus.
-It originates in the subscapular fossa and inserts in the humeral neck or lesser tuberosity of the humerus.
+It is a powerful defense to the front of the shoulder joint, preventing displacement of the head of the humerus.
+It originates in the subscapular fossa and inserts in the humerus's humeral neck or lesser tuberosity.
 The subscapularis is innervated by the upper and lower subscapular nerves.

-The rotator cuff also functions to abduct the arm, or raise the arm away from the midline.
-This is done with help from the suprapinatus.
+The rotator cuff also functions to abduct the arm or raise the arm away from the midline.
+This is done with help from the supraspinatus.

 The supraspinatus is a small muscle of the upper back that originates from the supraspinatus fossa superior to the scapula and inserts in the greater tubercle of the humerus.
 It is innervated by the suprascapular nerve and functions to abduct the arm.
 This muscle helps with external rotation in conjunction with the infraspinatus and teres minor.